 First, when we were talking about Mexican culture, I realized that Mexican culture and Vietnamese culture have some common values.
 Vanessa was born in Michivacan, Mexico.
 When she talked about most of the population in her hometown were Christian, I was thinking about the movie “Conquest of Paradise”.
 In this movie, Christopher Columbus came to South America, he brought many monks with him to convert people in South America into Christianity.
 In my country, Christianity entered into Vietnam when Vietnam was a France colony.
 Then, I …show more content…

+I did not impress the Mexican food the first time in South Carolina, but this time was different.
 When I came to El Cuscatleco Restaurant, there were only few people eating there.
 This place is so small, but it is very clean.
 There were several beautiful pictures, flags of Mexico and Salvador on the wall.
 I felt that I had a chance to taste the authentic Latin dishes.
 This was my first time to try salvadoreña food, I ordered Mojarra Frita and my husband got the bistec encebollado.
 These foods were ready only couple minutes later.
 I loved my dishes because the food had the balanced portion of protein, tortillas, rice, and refried beans.
 Especially, the fried tilapia was so amazing.
 I did not have much experience in trying Mexican or Salvadorean food, but husband, who used to eat Mexican food one time per week last year when he was a graduate student at UNC, was very happy about his dish.
 His beef was so soft, and the rice and vegetable was so delicious.
-Therefore, we ate all our food.
+Therefore, we ate all our …show more content…

 The movie “ El norte”